deirde/wordpress-plugin-model-and-shortcode-with-cache/readme.md

 WORDPRESS PLUGIN - BE MODEL AND SHORTCODE WITH CACHE
 ============================================
-A WordPress caching plugin made for themes developers.
+A WordPress plugin to transform theme views into cachable shortcodes.

-The exposed methods have to be integreated with the theme source code.

-An helper for creating efficient themes and largely improving the user experience.

 Usage
 ====================